data-apis/governance/consortium_governance.md

 address the concern.

-If consensus cannot be reached and a decision must be taken, Members will decide by a simple majority vote in the weekly members' meeting (see below).
+If consensus cannot be reached and a decision must be taken, Members will decide by a simple majority vote on the mailing list, with a one week window for casting votes.
+The vote proposer will be responsible for documenting the outcome of the vote on the relevant GitHub issue or pull request.
+Members are urged to keep in mind the value of consensus, and consider all reasonable alternatives - decisions taken with significant dissent are likely to run into similar concerns in the future.

-The decision will be documented in the meeting minutes.
-Members are urged to keep in mind the value of consensus, and consider all reasonable alternatives
+### Changes to this governance document

-- decisions taken with significant dissent are likely to run into similar concerns in the future.
+Decision making on governance changes will follow the decision making procedure described above (striving for consensus, voting if necessary), except that a change proposal requires 80% of the votes to be accepted.

 ## Organization